evilnose/vscode-antimony/README.md

 and the [UniProtKB](https://www.uniprot.org/) website.
 * Once you have found the desired annotation, click on the selection.
 A piece of annotation code will be automatically generated and appended to the end of the file.

+You can optionally select the name of a variable beforehand.
+This will populate the species query input and the generated annotation code with that name.

 After you have generated an annotation, you can save the file, and all appearances of the species that was annotated would be marked in the document.